-Basically it comes down to COST.
+Basically, it comes down to COST.
 These new treatments, which may only require 12 weeks of one pill daily (Harvoni) or two pills daily (Sovaldi+Olysio), cost about $100, 000.
-No insurance payer is willing to just allow “everyone” to get the treatments, since there are millions of Americans who have the disease, many of whom don’t know it.
+No insurance payer is willing to just allow “everyone” to get the treatments since there are millions of Americans who have the disease, many of whom don’t know it.
 We are encouraging screening of anyone who is at high risk having hepatitis C.

 So: what’s the strategy if not everyone can get treated now?

-The requirement is to identify who has more serious liver disease... who has liver malfunctioning, who has indications they have cirrhosis, and who has disease that isn’t just stable and nearly harmless—about 2/3 of everyone with hepatitis C who even after 30-40 years of disease seem well with healthy livers.
+The requirement is to identify who has a more serious liver disease... who has liver malfunctioning, who has indications they have cirrhosis, and who has a disease that isn’t just stable and nearly harmless—about 2/3 of everyone with hepatitis C who even after 30-40 years of disease seem well with healthy livers.
 The professional societies of specialists in liver disease, AND the insurance plans which develop guidelines for who can get coverage for treatment, essentially agree on who should be treated and how we know who they are: